Inhofe Sought Trump's Support for Aide to Succeed Him in Senate

 Like Inhofe, Holland is considered a solid conservative, a Trump loyalist, and someone who believes America needs to embrace Christian values.

 Sources close to Inhofe told Newsmax that both Republican Gov. Kevin Stitt and Lt.
 Gov. Matt Pinnell had privately assured him they would not run for his seat.
-The same sources also said that Rep. Kevin Hern (who holds the Tulsa-area House seat once held by Inhofe) is also now leaning against a Senate bid.
+The same sources also said Rep. Kevin Hern, R-Okla., (who holds the Tulsa-area House seat once held by Inhofe) is also now leaning against a Senate bid.

-Although former chiefs of staff in the Senate have gone on to be senators themselves — notably the late Republican Sen. Jesse Helms of North Carolina — there is no precedent for a chief of staff immediately succeeding his boss.
+Although former chiefs of staff in the Senate have gone on to be senators themselves — notably the late Sen. Jesse Helms, R-N.C. — there is no precedent for a chief of staff immediately succeeding his boss.

-The last time someone went from being a chief of staff to senator was Democrat Gale McGee, top aide to Democratic Sen. Joseph C. O'Mahoney, Wyoming, who won the state's other Senate seat in 1958 by unseating Republican incumbent Frank Barrett.
+The last time someone went from being a chief of staff to senator was Democrat Gale McGee, top aide to Sen. Joseph C. O'Mahoney, D-Wyo., who won the state's other Senate seat in 1958 by unseating Republican incumbent Frank Barrett.

 John Gizzi is chief political columnist and White House correspondent for Newsmax.
 For more of his reports, Go Here Now.